-Old-time doughnut shop in Dallas' Oak Cliff may take break in December
+Old-time doughnut shop in Dallas' Oak Cliff takes break in December

-Lone Star Donuts, a Dallas doughnut shop that's been around for more than 70 years, may be closing its shop at 1727 N. Beckley Ave. for a few weeks at the end of the year, for repairs and maintenance.
+Lone Star Donuts, a Dallas doughnut shop that's been around for more than 70 years, is closing its shop at 1727 N. Beckley Ave. at the end of the year for repairs and maintenance.

 Its parent organization, Lone Star Consolidated Foods, will continue making baked goods including bread, biscuits, doughnuts, and pastries, for chains like Walmart and Sam's Club.